2050 Net Zero Strategy - Lam Research

 • Improving resilience of business operations through asset hardening

 As we learn more about the likelihood and potential effects of these risks, we seek to continue to share our management and mitigation efforts with stakeholders.
-To ensure best practices in making and reporting progress, we strive to align our efforts with leading ESG disclosure frameworks including the Sustainability Accounting Standards Board (SASB), the Global Reporting Index (GRI), and the Task Force on Climate-related Financial Disclosure (TCFD).
+To ensure best practices in making and reporting progress, we strive to align our efforts with leading ESG disclosure frameworks including the Sustainability Accounting Standards Board (SASB), the Global Reporting Index (GRI), and the Task Force on Climate-related Financial Disclosures (TCFD).
 Several of our practices align with the TCFD categories listed below:

 TCFD Category Aligned Practices at LAM